-CMS also called out the need to focus on at-risk patient populations when creating an emergency plan.
-That group includes both patients who are medically at risk, such as people with disabilities, pregnant women, children, and senior citizens, and patients who are at risk for non-medical reason.
+CMS also calls out the need to focus on at-risk patient populations when creating an emergency plan.
+That group includes patients who are medically at risk, such as people with disabilities, pregnant women, children, and senior citizens, and patients who are at risk for non-medical reason.
 The latter group would include patients from distinct cultural or religious backgrounds, as well as patients with limited English proficiency.
-This emphasis on unique patient populations underscores the importance of each facility developing a plan tailored to its location and its role in the wider community.
+This emphasis on unique patient populations underscores the importance of each healthcare facility developing an emergency management plan tailored to its location and its role in the wider community.

-Some hospitals and healthcare facilities will already have some of these elements in the Emergency Operations Plan (EOP), especially where there is overlap with Joint Commission guidelines.
-Others may have more catching up to do.
-In either case, templates and tools designed for emergency planning can make compliance with CMS emergency preparedness rule easier.
+Some hospitals and healthcare facilities will already have some of these plan elements in an Emergency Operations Plan (EOP), especially where there is overlap with Joint Commission guidelines.
+Others facilities may need more help.
+In either case, templates and tools designed for emergency management planning can make compliance with the CMS emergency preparedness rule easier.

 - Next blog post: Hospital Readiness for Likely Threats: CMS Emergency Preparedness.

 - LiveProcess delivers on CMS emergency preparedness rule for hospitals.